dannylesmy/Item7-readability/README.md

 Credit Card Agreement Database: Freely available at the Consumer Financial Protection Bureau https://www.consumerfinance.gov/credit-cards/agreements/archive/ .

-The Telegraph Newspaper Corpus as well as the WSJ: Not available, as it is no longer free.
+The Telegraph Newspaper Corpus as well as the WSJ: Not available, as it is not free.

+Reddit: available for download from https://zenodo.org/records/15118235

 Academic Articles: Not included, as they were obtained through institutional subscriptions and cannot be shared publicly.